Friday the 13th (1980 film): Contemporary

-On the review aggregator website Rotten Tomatoes, Friday the 13th holds an approval rating of 63% based on 56 reviews, with an average rating of 5.80/10.
-The site's critics consensus reads: "Rather quaint by today's standards, Friday the 13th still has its share of bloody surprises and a '70s-holdover aesthetic to slightly compel."
-On Metacritic, it has a weighted average score of 22 out of 100, based on 11 critics, indicating "generally unfavorable reviews."
-It was nominated for Worst Picture at the 1st Golden Raspberry Awards, and Palmer was nominated for Worst Supporting Actress.
+Retrospective

 Bill Steele of IFC ranked the film the second-best entry in the series, after Friday the 13th Part 2 (1981).
 Critic Kim Newman, in a 2000 review, awarded the film two out of five stars, referring to it as "a pallid Halloween rip-off, with a mediocre shock count and a botched ending...
 As the bodies pile up amongst this testy crowd of horny teens, there remains a vacant hole were [sic] someone scary should be.
 In a strange way, this film stands unique amongst all slasher films as one where the killer is nearly intangible."
 Jeremiah Kipp of Slant Magazine reviewed the film in 2009, noting "a kind of minimalism at work, eschewing anything special in terms of mood, pacing, character, plot, and tension."
 Further commenting on the revelation of the killer's identity, Kipp observed:

 In 2012, Bill Gibron of PopMatters wrote of the film: "This movie feels at least twice as long as its 90-minute running time and not always in a good way.
 There are far too many pointless pauses between the bloodletting.
 On the positive side, Tom Savini's make-up work is flawless, and Betsy Palmer's turn as big bad Pamela V. has to go down in history as one of the meanest 'mothers' in the entire horror genre.
 For those who think it's a classic–think again.
 Of a type?
 Absolutely.
 Of faultless movie macabre?
 No way."

 Scott Meslow of The Week reviewed the film in 2015, assessing its original critical reception in a contemporary context: "Before it became an absurdly prolific franchise, Friday the 13th was a cynical, one-off attempt to make a fast buck on a sleazy slasher movie that accidentally ended up spawning a decades-spanning, multimillion-dollar phenomenon...
 What's most striking about Friday the 13th is how little regard anyone but its fans seem to have for it."